Drug Discovery Using AI: A Complete Guide to Modern AI-Powered Medicine Development

 AI Machine Learning FrameworksIdentifies patterns in biomedical datasets

-Chemical DatabasesStores molecular structure data for analysis
+Chemical DatabasesStores molecular structure information

 • Biological target identification